arfc/pride/data_processing/geothermal.md

 Geothermal heat pumps: can produced chilled and hot water.

+Ball state university: COP = 3.8 for heating and 2.9 for cooling.

 A district geothermal system would reduce the use of fossil fuels on campus, but would increase the campus average demand for electricity by about 18 MW over our current average demand of about 52 MW.

 2025: similar system to the one at Ball State University